BulletButcher88/isgood.boilerplate/README.md

 This project is a basic desktop application for testing for a startup.
 It is to include:
   - sign in and create user account
+  - firebase database and google sign-in
   - basic layout of pages and components, ready for API and users database
   - SCSS, CSS to fit given UI design
   - function with search bar